Level 3

 Advanced Apprenticeship

-These are level 3 qualifications and the equivalent to 2 A Level passes.
+Advanced apprenticeships are level 3 qualifications and the equivalent to 2 A Level passes.
 You undertake the qualification alongside paid work.
 You will typically learn on the job for 4 days of the week and learn at college 1 day a week.

 Foundation year